zzmonlyyou/TrEP/README.md

    conda env create -f environment.yml conda activate TrEP-env
 ```
    This will install all the necessary dependencies as specified in environment.yml.

 3. Training the Model
   ```bash
    python train.py
 ```
    The arguments and their descriptions are documented within train.py.
 Adjust them as per your requirements.

-##Contact
+## Contact
-For any queries or further discussions, please contact [Zhengming Zhnag](mailto:zzmonlyyou@gmail.com).
+For any queries or further discussions, please contact [Zhengming Zhang](mailto:zzmonlyyou@gmail.com).